dja/omniauth-square/README.md

 Square uses the OAuth2 flow, you can read about it here: http://connect.squareup.com

-## This gem is unfinished at the moment.

 ## How To Use It

 So let's say you're using Rails, you need to add the strategy to your `Gemfile`: